3 Valleys Nature Park:

 One way this can be realised is through the creation of a Nature Park embracing the rivers Colne, Holme and Calder (in Kirklees) and the three canals.
 A plan for this has been developed by a consortium of local organisations.
 Following a successful workshop in late autumn of a range of conservation and amenity organisations* in Kirklees, supported by the Environment Agency, a detailed prospectus will soon be available.

 A nature park is a linear park in an urban or suburban setting that is substantially longer than it is wide.
 By increasing access, improving biodiversity and cleaning up the strips close to rivers, canals and streams we can create a valuable asset for everyone living and working in our area.

-If you are interested in helping promote our prospectus for a Three Valleys Nature Park contact us on firstname.lastname@example.org
+If you are interested in helping promote our prospectus for a 3 Valleys Nature Park contact us on firstname.lastname@example.org

 Greenstreams team laying a new pathway on Snow Island in late January 2019